ReginaldLeigh/Software2/README.txt

 Run Instructions:

 Additional Report:
-	The report I added gives uses the ability to view customer by their home countries.
-This report can be found by logging in, selecting "Reports", select the "Customer by Country", and choosing a country in the combo box below.
+	The report I added gives uses the ability to view customer by their registered countries.
+This report can be found by logging in, selecting "Reports", selecting "Total Customer by Country", and choosing a country in the combo box below.